mitchest/BEES-ecocomp/README.md

 #### Upcoming sessions:

+29 May: Eco-stats session on missing data analysis - Firouzeh N

+5 June: Sharing your knowledge (with R Markdown) - Alistair P

+17/19 June:  Workshop on LM/GLM/GLMM with freqentist and bayesian inference

+June 26: Eco-stats session - topic/presenter TBA

+10 July: Interactive graphics with RShiny - Will C

+#### Past sessions:

 15 May: Using the data.table package - Ned H
 https://github.com/andrewletten/BEES-ecocomp/blob/master/data.table.tutorial.Rmd

-29 May: Sharing your knowledge (with R Markdown) - Alistair P

-12 June: Interactive graphics with RShiny - Will C

-#### Past sessions:
 1 May: R Troubleshooting Session
 Come along and share your problems, and see if we can solve them...